-FYI – The actual start to Tung O Ancient Trail is a few minutes to the south of the bridge, near the Tung O River.
+FYI – The actual start of the Tung O Ancient Trail is a few minutes to the south of the bridge, near the Tung O River.
 But you don’t have to go all the way down there.

 Beginning of the Tung O Ancient Trail: Tung Chung Hau Wong Bridge

 As I mentioned earlier, the actual start of the Tai O hiking trail is a few minutes south of the Tung Chung Hau Wong Bridge but you don’t have to go there to start hiking the 14km trail.

 So for clarity and simplicity purposes, we will start hiking the Tung O Ancient Trail at Tung Chung Hau Wong Bridge.